 Outcomes vs. Objectives:

-There tends to be much confusion around the notions of outcomes, objectives, goals, results, and even initiatives.
+To help with this we need to clear up confusion around the notions of outcomes, objectives, goals, results, and even initiatives.
 For now we will define and consider the difference between outcomes and objectives since they are the primary components of a compliance system (c.f.
-ISO 19600).
+ISO 19600, ISO 37301:2021).

-Outcomes: these are the ends that we do not expect to attain within the period planned for but which progress is expected through achievement of planned objectives.
+Outcomes: these are the ends that we expect to attain over time and where progress is expected through the achievement of planned objectives.
 Examples of these include: zero incidents, zero harm, zero breaches, zero emissions, zero defects, and many others.
-These are often described in qualitative terms may also have defined measures of effectiveness to indicate progress towards the targeted outcome.
+These are often described in qualitative terms but may also have defined measures of effectiveness to indicate progress towards the targeted outcome.

 Objectives: these are the ends that we expect to attain within the period covered by planning.
 These results contribute to making progress towards the targeted compliance outcome.
 An outcome may require several objectives done in parallel, sequentially, continuously, and some contingent on others.